kbsezginel/kbsezginel.github.io/_posts/2018-01-22-web-molecules.md

 <script src="https://3Dmol.csb.pitt.edu/build/3Dmol-min.js"></script>

-**Have you ever tried opening a molecule file you received from a colleague, or a file you find online and ended up spending half an hour trying to fix the formatting?** Even though chemical files mostly have well-defined formats, implemenation differences between the software that reads and writes these files can cause problems.
+**Have you ever tried opening a molecule file that you received from a colleague, or a file that you found online and ended up spending half an hour trying to make it work?** Even though chemical files mostly have well-defined formats, implemenation differences between the software that reads and writes these files can cause problems.
 This problem is especially significant in file formats where a cell is defined in addition to atomic coordinates (e.g. crystals).